Tloops/tloops.github.io/_pages/about.md

 - [2018-2020] The second prize of outstanding student scholarship in SUSTech
 - [2020-2021] The first prize of outstanding student scholarship in SUSTech
-- [2022] The Outstanding Graduates Prize in Department of Computer Science and Engineering, SUSTech
+- [2022] The Outstanding Graduates Prize in the Department of Computer Science and Engineering, SUSTech
 - [2022] The Top Ten Graduates Nomination Award in SUSTech
 - [2023] The Star of iMED Award (for those who contributed most in my research group iMED)
 - [2021-2023] The Outstanding Teaching Assistant in SUSTech

 ## Highlights

-Remarkably, I was teaching Java in SUSTech as a tutor and had gained lots of compliment and supports.
-Until now, nearly **1,600+** students (40% of total undergraduates) in SUSTech had taken my classes.
-And I'm really enjoying teaching and helping noobs with fixing their bugs.
+Remarkably, I was teaching Java in SUSTech as a tutor and gained many compliments and support.
+Until now, nearly **1,600+** students (40% of total undergraduates) in SUSTech have taken my classes.
+And I'm enjoying teaching and helping noobs with fixing their bugs.